How to run a gridnode

 gridnode script

-We have created an automated script for installing and setting up your gridnode.
-This script will download the latest wallet on your server and collect the transaction ID we copied earlier in order to generate a gridnode.
-Click the icon shown below to copy the script to your clipboard.
+We’ve developed an automated script for gridnode installation and setup.
+This script fetches the latest wallet for your server and uses the previously copied transaction ID to initiate a gridnode.
+Click the icon below to copy the script:

-You can also copy the below code and paste this into your terminal.
-In bitvise SSH client
+Alternatively, copy (ctrl+v or cmd+v) the code below and paste it into your terminal.
+In the bitvise SSH client

 bash -ic "$(wget -4qO- -o- raw.githubusercontent.com/unigrid-project/unigrid-installer/main/node_installer.sh)" ; source ~/.bashrc